Jonathany25/cse15l-lab-reports/Lab4/Week 4 Lab Report.md

 ### Steps 8 & 9 : Run the tests, demonstrating that they now succeed; Commit and push the resulting change to your Github account (you can pick any commit message!)
 Keys Pressed : `<ctrl-v>`
-I then run the same command as in step 7, ```javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java;java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests;git add ListExamples.java;git commit -m"a";git push origin main```, which now compiles the file, runs the test, and adds the file, commits it and pushes it onto the github.
+I then run the same command as in step 7, ```javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java;java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests;git add ListExamples.java;git commit -m"a";git push origin main```, which now compiles the file and runs the test.
+It then adds the file, commits it and pushes it onto the github.

 ### Conclusion